great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 **Cell 4**
 ![Cell4](../../images/getting_started_tutorial/tutorial_create_expectations_cell4.png)

-4. The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the Validation Results. *We will explain the validation step later in the next step, [Step 4: Validate Data](./tutorial_validate_data.md).*
+4. The last cell does several things again: It saves the Expectation Suite to disk, runs the <TechnicalTag relative="../../" tag="validation" text="Validation" /> against the loaded data batch, and then builds and opens Data Docs, so you can look at the Validation Results. *We will explain the validation step later in the next step, [Step 4: Validate Data](./tutorial_validate_data.md).*

 For purposes of this tutorial, the default values in all of these cells (except for the second one, which we changed to include the `passenger_count` field) provide the configurations and execute the steps that we need them to.
 So as long as you've made that one change, you're ready to continue.